OVERBYTEME/OVERBYTEME/README.md

 ## My skillset

 - 🧬 **Reverse Engineering**
   -  College level skillset in x86/x64, with a focus on *nix platforms.
-Currently studying OSX internals.
+Currently working with OSX.
       - Studying for the [OSED](https://www.offsec.com/courses/exp-301/)
 - 👽 **Wireless exploitation**
   -  Over 5 years as an instructor for DOD personel teaching wireless enumeration and exploitation courses.